 To join the Space Group and receive the Space Group bi-monthly newsletter, please fill in the online form.

 The Ecsite Space group, with the support of the European Space Agency (ESA), offers you to join the European campaign about the exciting ESA’s Rosetta mission!
 The campaign invites all museums and science centres to organize activities and events to share the knowledge and main steps of the mission.
-A kit of activities is ready for use, available for free for Ecsite members and at a very cheap price for other institutions.
+This kit is ready to use and available to everyone for free.
 Learn more about the campaign and available resources.

 How it all started…